instantOS/instantos.github.io/docs/layouts.md

 ## Maximized presentation

-Maximized presentation makes every tiled window fill the work area and stacks the focused one above the others.
-Press ++super+w++ again to restore your previous tiled arrangement.

-While maximized, ++super+j++ and ++super+k++ cycle through tiled windows in the same order as their titles in the bar.
-Floating windows remain visible above them.

-This is a tag-wide presentation mode, not per-window fullscreen.
-See [Fullscreen](fullscreen.md) for application fullscreen and fake fullscreen.
+Maximized presentation is a tag-wide presentation mode, not per-window fullscreen.
+See [Fullscreen and maximized presentation](fullscreen.md) for its behavior, shortcuts, and distinction from application and fake fullscreen.

 ## Overview card hand